The Marine Life Information Network

 Characteristic feeding methods

-Feeding type sub-type Definition
+Feeding type Definition

 Autotroph Self-feeding.
 An organism capable of synthesizing complex organic substances from simple inorganic substrates (Lincoln et al., 1998).

-Feeding on herbage, algae or phytoplankton by consuming the whole plant or the surface growth (Lincoln et al., 1998).
+Grazer Feeding on herbage, algae or phytoplankton by consuming the whole plant or the surface growth (Lincoln et al., 1998).

-Browser Feeding on parts of plants (e.g. shoots, leaves, twigs) or parts of other organsims (e.g. siphon nipping by fish).
-(Lincoln et al., 1998).
+Browser Feeding on parts of plants (e.g. shoots, leaves, twigs) or parts of other organsims (e.g. siphon nipping by fish) (Lincoln et al., 1998).

-An organism that is intimately associated with, and metabolically dependant on another living organism, for completion of its life cycle, and which is detrimental to the host to a lesser or greater extent.
+Parasitic An organism that is intimately associated with, and metabolically dependant on another living organism, for completion of its life cycle, and which is detrimental to the host to a lesser or greater extent.

 Ectoparasitic Parasitic on the outer surface of its host (adapted from Lincoln et al., 1998).